 - Although you will have probably planned your itinerary (and accommodation) well in advance, do NOT be afraid of having a rest day if required.
 Missing one day, to recuperate from fatigue or minor injury, is far better than having to cancel your adventure altogether in the long run (you can do any missing links another time).
 Local buses/trains or even taxis can transport you(?).
 ALSO, many people use a “Sherpa Service”, whereby main luggage is forwarded to the next destination … why not consider hitching a ride with them, they are going to EXACTLY the same place that you want to be!

 - As I live in Manchester, it was very easy (in the early stages) for me to commute by train to and from my start points … eliminating the need for accommodation and enabling me to replenish any kit at home.

-- The PW is, by and large, simple to navigate … it is very well signed and the paths are obviously well used.
+- The PW is, by and large, simple to navigate … it is very well signed and the paths are obvious and well used.
 The most daunting sections, over the moors, have been laid with erosion-busting slabs and therefore are reassuringly (in the mist!) easy to follow.
 You will need to refer to the map to judge your progress and locate your accommodation.
 A map case alone will not keep your map dry in the most relentless of rainy days, it is also awkward to constantly turn over the page in wind and rain.
-I use A4 sized (folded and in small plastic bags) disposable digital mapping … my particular route is on it and pertinent details are marked (1/2 way points, accommodation, facilities, points of interest etc).
+I use A4 sized (folded and in small plastic bags) disposable digital mapping … my particular route is on it and pertinent details are marked (half-way points, accommodation, facilities, points of interest etc).